 9. Clean up some clutter

-You don’t have to go on a full organize + declutter + clean mode, but cleaning up a little will definitely help.
-Do this and you’re bound to feel less overwhelmed and a lot more calm – in fact, you might even feel like a brand new person who’s ready to face anything!
+Do this and you’re bound to feel less overwhelmed and a lot more calm – in fact, you might even feel like a brand-new person who’s ready to face anything!

 10. Ultimately, don’t take things too seriously

-- they are probably not AS serious as you think they are;
+- they might be not as serious as you think they are;

-P. S. Scroll down below for more self-help tips!
+Scroll down below for more self-help tips below.